 You can either collect them individually or buy them in packages as kits.
 Here is the list of necessary items which are required to purchase.

 - Distilled water and towel.
 (To clean the tank)

 - Fresh, non-chlorinated water (for the water dish)

 - Medium filter for drainage (Only if extra water or mist may cause high humidity in the tank)

-- Branches, sticks or logs.
-(Any of artificial or non-artificial)
+- Branches, sticks, or logs.
+(Any artificial or non-artificial)